Combining AI and AM - Improving Approximate Matching through Transformer Networks: Conclusion and Future Work

 The goal of our work is to open up the research on machine learning and fuzzy hashes to the broader scientific community.
 With deep learning approximate matching, or DLAM in short, it is now possible to contextualize a promising fusion of the two research areas of deep learning and digital forensics based on fuzzy hashing.
 Our application of transformer models in this context leads to higher classification accuracy than other current approaches.
-More precisely, we empirically demonstrated that applying DLAM to efficient standard fuzzy hashes, such as ssdeep and TLSH, creates a powerful application that rivals the best performing fuzzy hashes MRSH-v2 and mrsh-cf in terms of file anomaly detection.
-Through adjusting the size of the anomaly and the file type, we were able to show the impact of these two factors, both of which are important when using DLAM in practical applications for data loss prevention or malware detection.
-The full potential that DLAM offers for digital forensics and cybersecurity becomes even more apparent, recalling that ssdeep and TLSH are very compact and many times smaller than multi-resolution hashes.
-This paper proves that machine learning is a powerful enabler that enhances the practical applications of fuzzy hashes well beyond the attention of similarity.
+More precisely, we empirically demonstrated that applying DLAM to efficient standard fuzzy hashes, such as \ssdeep\ and \tlsh, creates a powerful application that rivals the best-performing fuzzy hashes \mrshtwo\ and \mrshcf\ in terms of supervised file fragment detection.
+By adjusting the size of the inserted fragment and the file type, we were able to show the impact of these two factors, both of which are important when using DLAM in practical applications for data loss prevention or malware detection.
+The full potential that DLAM offers for digital forensics and cybersecurity becomes even more apparent, recalling that, \ssdeep\ and \tlsh\ are very compact and many times smaller than multi-resolution hashes.
+This paper proves that machine learning is a powerful enabler that enhances the practical applications of fuzzy hashes well beyond the approximate matching.